cockroachdb/docs/v22.2/performance-recipes.md

 #### Configure CockroachDB to clean up MVCC garbage

-Reduce the [GC TTL](configure-replication-zones.html#gc-ttlseconds) of the table as much as possible.
+Reduce the [`gc.ttlseconds`](configure-replication-zones.html#gc-ttlseconds) zone configuration of the table as much as possible.

 ## See also